More Tron 3 Casting Suggests the Film Might Actually Happen This Time

 Casting continues for the long-awaited third Tron film and now, for the first time in a long time, we think this movie might actually be happening.
 No, seriously.

 Earlier this week, X-Men and Dahmer star Evan Peters was added to the cast of Tron: Ares along with Jared Leto.
-Now, Variety reports he’ll be joined by Jodie Turner-Smith, the star of After Yang, Queen & Slim and, soon, Star Wars: The Acolyte.
-Also listed as a cast member is Greta Lee of The Morning Show and Past Lives, which may have been out there before but was news to us.
+Now, Variety reports he’ll be joined by Jodie Turner-Smith, the star of After Yang, Queen & Slim and, soon, Star Wars: The Acolyte, as well as Greta Lee of The Morning Show and Past Lives, which may have been out there before but was news to us.
+There’s no word on Turner-Smith’s role but Lee is apparently the lead, playing “a video game programmer and tech company CEO who has to go on the run in order to protect her world-changing technology,” according to the Hollywood Reporter.

 So that makes four actual actors who have reportedly signed up for this movie and, well, that means shit just got real.
 Tron: Ares will be directed by Joachim Rønning (Maleficent: Mistress of Evil) from a script by Jesse Wigutow and Jack Thorne.
 It’s unclear exactly what the plot of the film is but it’s believed it will focus on a sentient program that works its way into the real world.
 Leto’s character, Ares, will be the physical manifestation of that.
 Which, we must say, is perfect.
 Jared Leto as the personification of a virus?
 Almost too real.

-Note: This post was updated with additional information on Lee’s character.